-Pad Response: Examples of Various Pad Width and Charge Spreading Width 4 figures illustrate the track separation for various combinations of the, separately tunable, pad size and charge spreading.
+Pad Response: Examples of Various Pad Width and Charge Spreading Width The detector pad width and charge spreading create very different conditions for track reconstruction.
 (Note: these two tracks are separated by only 1 mm in z.

-The 2 mm pad with 5 mm spreading would provide excellent resolution but
+The 2 mm pad with 5 mm spreading would provide excellent resolution but it is not clear that both these tracks would be reconstructed.